cerus/edina/README.md

             # Strings are naturally reversed due to the stack
 ```

-Edina also supports routines (aka functions, methods, sub-routines, ...), a few branching commands, loops and importing other scripts.
+Edina also supports routines (aka functions, methods, sub-routines, ...), ifs, loops and importing other scripts.

 ```r
 # ------ Imports ------